 WHAT THE MANAGER SAYS: “He can play in different positions in the attack – he can play on the left or right side and also as a No.9,” revealed Ronald Koeman.
 “It is incredible how many goals he has scored from his position, and I hope that he will do the same for us.”

-Having been embroiled in a long-running and much-publicized transfer saga with Southampton over Morgan Schneiderlin, Tottenham’s capture of defender Eric Dier from Sporting came almost out of nowhere.
+Having been embroiled in a long-running and much-publicised transfer saga with Southampton over Morgan Schneiderlin, Tottenham’s capture of defender Eric Dier from Sporting came almost out of nowhere.

 WHAT THE MANAGER SAYS: “Today he was the hero,” gushed Mauricio Pochettino after Dier’s strike against West Ham.
 “He’s calm, he has quality and potential, and he’s still young.”